Nikhil-wrench/open_mustang/mustang_core/README.md

 [<img src="https://github.com/getwrench/open_mustang/raw/master/mustang_core/03-cache.png"/>](Cache)

-`Cache` feature allows switching between instances of the same type on need basis.
+`Cache` allows switching between instances of the same type on need basis.

 `Persistence` creates snapshots of the *models* in the memory, to the disk.
 However, there are times when data need to be saved for later use and does not need to loaded into memory unless needed.
 An example would be a technician working on multiple jobs at the same time i.e, technician switches between jobs.
 Since the `MustangStore` allows only one instance of a *type*, there cannot be two instances of *Job* object in the memory.

 Every *Service* instance has the following `Cache` related APIs